jorgedlcruz/zimbra-fresh-ui/README.md

 Remember to keep safe the files css.tar.gz and skins.tar.gz in case you need to rollback

-Return then to your Browser and pres F5, or refresh your Browser
+Return then to your Browser and press F5, or refresh your Browser

 # Uninstall instructions
 In case that you need to rollback, please follow the next instructions: